 Devastating floods have submerged cities and towns in Queensland and New South Wales, forcing tens of thousands of residents to abandon their homes in one of the worst floods in recent history.

 At least seven people have died from the Australia flash floods and about 40,000 had been ordered to evacuate.
-Another 300,000 had been told to prepare to flee as the worst disaster in the region since what was described as a once-in-a-century event in 2011 continues to move south.
+Another 300,000 had been told to prepare to flee as the worst disaster in the region since what was described as a once-in-a-century event continues to move south.